spziscoding/steam-classic/README.md

 # Green Classic skin for Steam chat and friends UI
-This skin for the new chat and friends UI was created after Valve made it problematic to revert to the old-style windows.
+This skin for the new chat and friends UI was created after Valve made it problematic to revert to the old-style steam windows.
 My quest was to make the new windows look as close as possible to those of the old flat classic green steam skin.

 ## Installation